-Alcohol use disorder, also referred to as alcoholism, is a problem drinking that becomes severe.
+Alcohol use disorder, also referred to as alcoholism, is a drinking problem that becomes severe.
 An estimated 16 million people in the United States have alcohol use disorder, making it a common disorder.
 Rates of this disorder are greater among adult men than among adult women.
 Alcohol use disorder is defined by a cluster of behavioral and physical symptoms, which can include tolerance, withdrawal, and craving.
-If the pattern of drinking that a person indulges in results in repeated significant distress and problems functioning in their daily functioning, you likely have alcohol use disorder.
+If the pattern of drinking that a person indulges in results in repeated significant distress and problems functioning in their daily functioning, they likely have alcohol use disorder.
 Over time, drinking too much alcohol may change the normal function of the areas of your brain associated with the experience of judgement, pleasure, and the ability to exercise control over one’s behavior.
-This may result in craving alcohol to try to restore good feelings or reduce negative ones.
+This may result in craving alcohol to try to restore positive feelings or reduce negative ones.
 Alcohol use disorder can be life threatening and can impact not just the individual, but also friends, family, colleagues, etc.

 Alcohol use disorder is a term used to refer to the misuse of alcohol.
 Several specifically defined conditions better categorize patterns of alcohol misuse.
 Alcohol use disorder is a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.
 Individuals with alcohol use disorder are preoccupied with alcohol and continue to drink alcohol even when it causes problems.
 To get the same effect of being being intoxicated, individuals with alcohol use disorder have to drink more just to get the same effect, or having withdrawal symptoms when you rapidly decrease or stop drinking.
 Alcohol use disorder is diagnosed when, over a 12-month period, the patient’s drinking has caused clinically significant impairment or distress.
 Alcohol use disorder, with severity specified as mild, moderate, or severe, depending on the number of diagnostic criteria that have been met.
 While it can range from mild to severe, even a mild disorder can escalate and lead to serious problems, so early treatment is important.